mmitsui/info-seeking-intentions/README.md

 # Characterizing and Evaluating Whole Session Interactive Information Retrieval
 The following repository contains code for the data collection tools of the project "Characterizing and Evaluating Whole Session Interactive Information Retrieval" (http://inforetrieval.org/iir/).
 This repository contains the client-server data collection code for user studies, which collects and stores browsing behavior of users during web search.

-For a description of the analysis code, see [here](https://github.com/mmitsui/information-seeking-intentions).
+We also have code for analyzing the data collected with these tools.
+That code is in [another repository](https://github.com/mmitsui/information-seeking-intentions).

 # Table of Contents
 1. [About the Project](#about-the-project)